Community lifelines: Hackney mother helps bridge the digital gap

 A Hackney mother has been tackling the digital divide in her community by distributing digital devices to families in need.

-Melissa Francis says “she would help every single soul” if she could.

-She set up Bridge The Gap - Families In Need with Taryn Wint during the first lockdown last year, having never set up a grassroots organisation before.
+Taryn Wint and Melissa Francis, who says she would "help every single soul" if she could, together set up Bridge The Gap - Families In Need during the first lockdown last year despite having never set up a grassroots organisation before.

 You may also want to watch:

-Melissa’s internet access problems were temporary, caused by moving house and delayed by the lockdown, however, she was steadily learning about many residents affected by Hackney’s digital divide.
+Although Melissa’s internet access problems were temporary and caused by moving house, she had learned about many residents affected by Hackney’s digital divide.

+At first, Melissa tried to help people with her own money but was advised that with funding and a crowdfunder, the organisation could reach more people.

+All the while the former community support worker was volunteering at other Hackney organisations, such as Children With Voices, The Feel Good Community and Connecting All Communities, and people were donating laptops, printers and phones as well as tins and other food items.

 Most Read